Joe Turner's Come and Gone by August Wilson

 Pachinko by Min Jin Lee

 The duality between colonized people's resentment and admiration toward their oppressors is fascinating in this novel.
 At the time, Japan was branded as the homeland for imperial subjects, a sort of promised land.
 In typical imperialist fashion, Koreans were told that if they did everything right and shed their undesirable Korean nature to be just like Japanese people, they could one day be accepted as equals and help reform their own people.
 But of course, no amount of assimilation or code-switching is enough.
-Numerous Korean characters in this novel contend with immensely wretched self-hatred due directly to Japanese imperial ideology, and later due to to policies and social attitudes that derive from said ideology.
-In this way, the book's namesake, a popular arcade game called "pachinko", is a metaphor for life: a gamble that seems or often is rigged, but which you keep playing in hopes that you'll eventually win something better.
+Numerous Korean characters in this novel contend with immensely wretched self-hatred due directly to Japanese imperial ideology, and later due to policies and social attitudes that derive from said ideology.
+In this way, the book's namesake "pachinko" (a pinball machine game often played in designated parlors) is a metaphor for life: a gamble that seems or often is rigged, but which you keep playing in hopes that you'll eventually win something better.
 Something worthwhile.
 It also refers to the gambling industry that many Koreans get involved in after the war, including both Noa and Mozasu, transporting their family from the Korean ghetto in Osaka to the wealthy and cultured circles of Yokohama.
 If you enjoy reading family dramas and colonial history written from the perspective of the colonized, read this book!

 "For every patriot fighting for a free Korea, or for any unlucky Korean bastard fighting on behalf of Japan, there were ten thousand compatriots on the ground and elsewhere who were just trying to eat.
 In the end, your belly was your emperor" (178).